viant/endly/doc/workflow/README.md

 For more complex workflow endly uses [Neatly](https://github.com/viant/neatly) format to represent a workflow.
-In that case neatly is responsible for converting a tabular document (.csv) with json/yaml sub path dependencies into workflow object tree as shown in the [diagram](diagram.png).
+In that case neatly is responsible for converting a tabular document (.csv) with json/yaml and other sub path dependencies into workflow object tree as shown in the [diagram](diagram.png).

 Find out more about neatly: